pswhdev/mastermind/TESTING.md

 [jshint](https://jshint.com/) was used to validate the JavaScript.

-- [script.js](documentation/jshintresult.png) passed with a message indicating that one variable was not being used.
-The reason for this is that the variable represents a function utilized within an onclick attribute in the HTML file.
-This function is triggered by clicking a color.
-Given my current understanding, for this specific case, to incorporate the onclick attribute directly within the HTML code was the simplest approach I could have used, rather than separating it into an event listener within the JavaScript file.
+- [script.js](documentation/jshintresult.png) passed with a message indicating that one variable was reported as not being used, despite being utilized.

 ### Lighthouse